quickcodes/MCA/learn_c.md

 We programmers just get some wrapper functions like printf, scanf etc...

-But the why we just use direct syscall? 🤔 It is because the are complicated than our lower level wrapper functions
+But then why we just don't use direct syscall? 🤔 It is because the are complicated than our lower level wrapper functions

 ```
 write(1, "Hello", 5);